raml-org/raml-spec/versions/raml-10/raml-10.md

 |authorizationUri| The URI of the *Resource Owner Authorization endpoint* as defined in [RFC5849 Section 2.2](https://tools.ietf.org/html/rfc5849#section-2.2)
 |tokenCredentialsUri| The URI of the *Token Request endpoint* as defined in [RFC5849 Section 2.3](https://tools.ietf.org/html/rfc5849#section-2.3)

 OAuth 1.0 authentication follows the standard described in [RFC5849](https://tools.ietf.org/html/rfc5849).
-The following is an example:
+The following example shows how to set OAuth 1.0 properties:

 ```yaml
 #%RAML 1.0